 the world's smartest travel social network

-Key West, especially during Fanatsy Fest, is called "Mardi Gras on Steroids" as the Conch Republic because they do it "their way".
+Key West, especially during Fantasy Fest, is called "Mardi Gras on Steroids" as the Conch Republic do it "their way".

-My 14th Annual Group Trip Adventure and Rendezvous in Paradise at Fantasy Fest in Key West, Florida with the Krewe de Krazy Life is set for October 19-28, 2018—-& the theme is "Oh, the games we play"
+The 39th Annual Adventure and Rendezvous in Paradise at Fantasy Fest in Key West, Florida is set for October 19-28, 2018—-& the theme is "Oh, the games we play"

-I know I can’t wait for the 38th Annual Fantasy Fest—in and around Capt.
-Tony’s Saloon, Kelly’s, Duval Street…..and in and out of costumes!
+I know I can’t wait for the 39th Annual Fantasy Fest—in and around Capt.
+Tony’s Saloon, Kelly’s, Sloppy Joes, Duval Street…..and in and out of costumes and bodypaint!

 All of my daily Twitter tweets and photos are here:

 All of my Fantasy Fest videos are here: